 While there’s certainly ample you can do to prevent ending up in a dangerous situation, you simply can’t plan for everything.
 That’s why it’s an excellent idea to pack yourself an emergency kit for the worst-case scenario.
 Consider adding bottled water, food, flares, blankets, a shovel, flashlights, batteries, and a first aid kit.
 Amazon has a plethora of pre-made emergency packs for sale, and they range from entry-level kits to more inclusive packages that come with phone chargers, radios, and folding saws.

 Also, consider buying kitty litter to melt ice if you get stuck.
-These are things that are always good to have in your car, especially if you’re worried about getting stuck in a snowbank.
+These are things that are always good to have in your car during a long trip, especially if you’re worried about getting stuck in a snowbank.

 Believe it or not, sandbags can be your best friend if you have a truck or a car with rear-wheel drive.
 Purchase two large bags and put them in the bed of your truck or in the trunk of your car.
 This distributes more weight over the drive wheels, giving you more traction when you need it most.
 If worse comes to worse, you can use the sand inside to get moving if you get stuck in snow or slush.
-Sandbags are relatively cheap, too, and can be found at just about any hardware store.
+Sandbags are relatively cheap, too, and are at just about any hardware store.